How To Calculate Landed Costs For Product Sourcing // What Is Landed Cost?

 How to figure out Regulatory Issues when Importing from China

 The most challenging aspect of the validation step is looking up regulatory issues.
-Unfortunately, there isn’t a centralized database for the regulations needed for each product.
+Unfortunately, there is no centralized database for the regulations required for each product.

-The US’s best resource is Customs and Borders Protection (CBP), which publishes several guides across a huge range of products and classifications.
-Not sure if what you are importing is a bolt or a screw?
+The US’s best resource is Customs and Border Protection (CBP), which publishes several guides across a huge range of products and classifications.
+Are you unsure whether what you are importing is a bolt or a screw?
 They have a guide for that.
 Are you importing mittens?
 If they are crocheted or knitted, then–surprise–you’re getting tariffs!
-You’ll want to sit down for this one … Check out this groundbreaking decision on The difference between candle holders and decorative glass!
+You’ll want to sit down for this one … Check out this groundbreaking decision on the difference between candle holders and decorative glass

-To add further complications, agencies such as the FDA and FCC regulate importing goods but defer the enforcement to CBP.
-If you are importing anything relating to health or food, it’s most likely subjected to FDA approval or regulations.
-If you are importing an electronic item, particularly one that has radio waves, including but not limited to cellular, wifi, or Bluetooth, you need to get FCC approval.
-If you are importing natural food items, they are regulated by the Department of Agriculture and may also be subject to the FDA.
+To add further complications, agencies such as the FDA and FCC regulate the importation of goods but defer enforcement to CBP.
+If you are importing anything relating to health or food, it’s most likely subject to FDA approval or regulations.
+If you are importing an electronic item, particularly one that emits radio waves, including but not limited to cellular, Wi-Fi, or Bluetooth devices, you need to obtain FCC approval.
+If you are importing natural food items, they are regulated by the US Department of Agriculture and may also be subject to the Food and Drug Administration (FDA).
 More agencies have regulations, but the FCC and FDA are the two we encounter the most.
 Ultimately, it’s up to you to research and find out the regulations.

-The CBP is the agency in charge of clearing goods for export, so they are the final authority on this issue.
+The CBP is the agency responsible for clearing goods for export, so it is the final authority on this issue.
 If unsure, you can message the CBP and request a letter to classify or clarify the goods.
-However, because it is a government agency, it is affected by government shutdowns–so at the time of this writing, it does not respond to any requests.
-Furthermore, even when the agency is open, there are no guarantees it will respond; if they do, the response can take weeks.
+However, as a government agency, it is affected by government shutdowns; therefore, at the time of this writing, it does not respond to any requests.
+Furthermore, even when the agency is open, there are no guarantees that it will respond; if it does, the response can take weeks.
 Therefore, we recommend you do the research yourself.

 You can go to Customs and Border Protection’s website and see the complete list of guides. https://www.cbp.gov/trade/rulings/informed-compliance-publications